 To get to Son Bou / Sant Jaime you travel through beautiful countryside and at the eastern end pass through a rock arch to 'suddenly' enter the resort which sits on ' longest beach at around 2.5 k.m.
 Mahon is about 30 minutes drive and Ciutadella about 35 minutes.
 Alaior old town is 15 mins by bus.

 Son Bou is a holiday resort of mixed private/commercial Villas,Apartments and hotels built behind a nature reserve along the island's longest beach.
 The resort is more correctly called Sant Jaime(Jaume) but Son Bou, Sant Jaime and Torre Soli Nou blend into each other, though Torre Soli nou extends further inland if you are looking for a quieter location.
 Much of the resort sits terraced in delightful planted gardens on a tiered wooded hillside which offers spectacular coastline views.

 Being one of the larger dedicated Menorcan holiday resorts it has many facilities to offer for the perfect beach holiday.
 Water sports - Kayaking, Watersking,banana boat rides, snorkeling, pedalos and a long, long sandy beach backed with extensive sand dunes,not concrete hotel blocks.
 Ideal for families with younger children and those just looking for a relaxing holiday.
-Night life at Son Bou is varied with restaurants, bars, shops, hotels and a ten pin bowling hall and entertainments centre.
+Night life at Son Bou is varied with restaurants, bars, shops, hotels.
 Alternatively you can venture into nearby Alaior early mornings and evenings to wander throught the old towns' pretty streets or travel to Mahon or Es Castell with their lively harbours and old towns for a wide range of shops, restaurants and nightlife.

 Menorca Holiday Tips